amotivv-inc/memory-box-inference/docs/deployment-guide.md

-# OpenAI Inference Proxy: Deployment Guide
+# Enterprise AI Gateway: Deployment Guide

-This guide provides detailed instructions for deploying the OpenAI Inference Proxy on a remote server using Docker.
+This guide provides detailed instructions for deploying the Enterprise AI Gateway on a remote server using Docker.

 ## Table of Contents